 Rule 9033.
-Review of Proposed Findings of Fact and Conclusions of Law in Non-Core Proceedings
+Proposed Findings of Fact and Conclusions of Law

-(a) SERVICE.
-In non-core proceedings heard pursuant to 28 U.S.C.
-157(c)(1), the bankruptcy judge shall file proposed findings of fact and conclusions of law.
-The clerk shall serve forthwith copies on all parties by mail and note the date of mailing on the docket.
+- (a) SERVICE.
+In a proceeding in which the bankruptcy court has issued proposed findings of fact and conclusions of law, the clerk shall serve forthwith copies on all parties by mail and note the date of mailing on the docket. - (b) OBJECTIONS: TIME FOR FILING.
+Within 14 days after being served with a copy of the proposed findings of fact and conclusions